nasriaw/roadpy/README.md

 # 4. Data Input
 ## a.
 Topography,
-from the map or openstreet, select the road route whose alignment will be designed with several curve plan points (PI, Point of Intersection), topography and latitude-longitude data as shown in the image below:
+The map  from openstreet, select the road route whose alignment will be designed with several curve plan points (PI, Point of Intersection).
+The roadpy test simulation using topographic data for the cities of Batu-Kota - Malang - Kepanjen City - Gondanglegi and Bululawang obtained 4 points or 3 corners of the highway.
+The map and latitude-longitude data are as shown in the image below:

 ![](img/map_lat_long_batu_malang_kepanjen.png)